NikhilGangaram/NG-Interactive-Lab-Hub/Lab 1/README.md

 * to allow the device to be used in different areas of the fridge, and easily be able to be moved around the fridge.
 * the design should be able to be easily maintained in case of damage or mess.

+**Please note that no AI tools were used to help record the interactions, we did use AI to help embed the videos in the README.md file.**

 ## Part F. Record